-- Autoscale groups
+- Auto Scale groups

 You can also create virtual resources to combine physical resources into groups that can be managed as a unit.
 These are called Resource Groups.

 PowerDown will automatically discover cloud resources as they are created (by whatever means) and will automatically remove them from view and management if the resources are terminated.
 In this manner, PowerDown tracks your actual cloud resources without you having to take manual action.
-The PowerDown dashboard and the Resource list are updated live so you do not have to click reload to get the latest snapshot of your cloud state.
+The PowerDown dashboard and the Cloud Visualizer are updated live so you do not have to click reload to get the latest snapshot of your cloud state.

 Once resources are discovered, users can attach one or more personal schedules to those resources and PowerDown will then automatically start and stop them and all dependent resources as required.
 PowerDown will compute exactly when resources should be powered down and when they are required by combining all user schedules, resolving the time zones and then creating a universal schedule for each resource.

 While this schedule is used as the basis, users can still easily override it for unexpected needs without having to redefine it.
 They can do this from the dashboard or via the PowerDown CLI tool.

 Auto Scale resources can enable Spot Optimization from the resource edit page.
 Click on the Auto Scale resource in the Cloud Visualizer and scroll to the Spot Optimization section.
 From there you can define the percentage of Spot instances you wish to preserve in the Auto Scale group.

 - Short form name

 - Cloud tag name